yaboypax/SuperStart/README.md

-# SuperStart:  Bash Start Supercollider without Supercollider IDE
+# SuperStart
+## Initialize SuperCollider and SuperDirt for use with TidalCycles from Bash

 This started as a command line application in C, then a C++ GUI app, but I realized I was an idiot and this is prime Bash Script territory.